Cauliflower-Halloumi Lentil Skillet

 Instructions

-1. Cook Green Lentils in a small pot with plenty of water for about 20 to 25 minutes until tender but still holding their shape.
+1. Cook Green Lentils in a small pot with plenty of water for about 20 minutes until tender but still holding shape.
 Drain and set aside.

-2. Heat Olive Oil in a large skillet over medium heat.
+2. Heat Olive Oil in a large skillet over medium heat, add Garlic and cook for 30 seconds.

-4. Add Cauliflower and cook for 5 to 6 minutes, stirring now and then, until lightly golden.
+3. Add Cauliflower florets and sauté for 5 to 6 minutes until lightly golden.

-5. Stir in the cooked Green Lentils, Ground Cumin, Sweet Paprika, salt, and Black Pepper.
+4. Stir in the cooked Lentils, Cumin, Paprika, salt, and Black Pepper.

-6. Add Tomato Sauce and 3 tbsp water.
-Cover and cook on low for 8 to 10 minutes, until the Cauliflower is just tender.
+5. Pour in Tomato Sauce and 3 tbsp water.
+Cover and simmer on low for 8 to 10 minutes, until Cauliflower is tender.

-8. Push the mixture to one side of the skillet.
-Add Halloumi to the empty side and cook for 2 to 3 minutes, turning once, until golden.
+7. Push the mixture aside, add Halloumi cubes to the empty side and pan-fry 2 to 3 minutes per side until golden.

 Notes

-• Green Lentils hold their shape better than red lentils, which gives the dish a pleasant texture similar to the original chickpea version.
+• Green Lentils hold their shape better than red lentils and create a pleasant firm texture.

-• A little extra Greek Yogurt makes the sauce slightly creamier without making it heavy.
+• A splash of extra Greek Yogurt softens the sauce without weighing it down.

-• Small Cauliflower florets cook faster and pick up more flavor.
+• Cut Cauliflower into small florets so they cook quickly and absorb more flavor.

 Variations

-• Replace part of the Halloumi with Feta for a softer and slightly lighter finish.
+• Replace part of the Halloumi with Feta for a softer, lighter finish.

-• Add Zucchini or Leek for extra vegetables and more volume.
+• Add Zucchini or Leek for extra vegetables and volume.

-• Use Puy Lentils (French green lentils) for an even firmer texture and slightly nuttier flavor.
+• Use Puy Lentils for an even firmer texture and nuttier flavor.

-• Add 1 or 2 Eggs on top during the last few minutes, cover, and cook until just set.
+• Crack 2 Eggs on top during the last few minutes, cover, and cook until just set.

-• Use Fresh Dill instead of Parsley for a milder herb flavor.
+• Use Fresh Dill instead of Parsley for a milder herb note.

-• Serve with a small side of Millet or Barley for extra slow-release carbohydrates.
+• Serve with a small side of Millet or Barley for slow-release carbohydrates.